mmis1000/DOM-Proxy/README.md

 cleaner.register(fakeObject, id)
 ```

-3. The mainland the drop the cache it has with the id received.
+3. The mainland then drop the cache it has with the id received.
    At this point, the knowledge of that object is totally gone from the proxy system.
    No memory leak happened, cheers.